 - Artist will wash or wipe our hands in between every face we paint.

-- At smaller events we have a new system to avoid creating lines or crowds around the artist
+- At smaller events we have a system to avoid creating lines or crowds around the artist.

 - Only use products safe for face and body painting.
 Compliant with FDA guidelines and designed for use on the skin.